-A "seller carry back," a "contract sale" or a "note and trust deed sale" are all terms that describe forms of seller financing.
+A “seller carry back,” a “contract sale” or a “note and trust deed” sale are all terms that describe forms of seller financing.
 Seller financing can be either an obstacle or an opportunity depending upon one’s situation.
 Traditional 1031 Exchange thought is that a contract sale will not work in an exchange; this is not true.

 Notes and the 1031 Exchange

-Since a note typically represents equity in a property and a 1031 Exchange requires all equity to be carried forward to be completely tax deferred, it is necessary to somehow use the note in order to defer all your taxes.
+Since a note typically represents equity in a property and a 1031 Exchange requires all equity to be carried forward to be completely tax deferred, it is necessary to use the note in the exchange to defer all your taxes.
 Though a contract sale can be incorporated in an exchange, it may not be possible to accomplish this goal all the time.
 In order for a note to be used in an exchange, you, the Exchangor, must not have actual or constructive receipt of the note.

 - You, the Exchangor, purchase the note from Equity Advantage.
 The note has now been converted to cash and the exchange can be completed.